-As a Co-Producer for the Major Motion Picture “Crooked Arrows”, Mr. Powless was also responsible for Native story line development, cultural sensitivity and procuring financial investments.
+As a Co-Producer for the Major Motion Picture “Crooked Arrows”, Mr. Powless was responsible for Native story line development, cultural sensitivity and procuring financial investments.
 He co- produced the NY Emmy Nominated “Game of Life; Heart and Soul of the Onondaga” a short documentary about the cultural origins of the game of lacrosse, as well as collaborated with ESPN on multiple film projects.

 He formerly served Syracuse University’s Office of Multicultural Affairs and Career Services.
-Mr. Powless has a Masters in Counseling from Syracuse University and a Bachelor of Science in Psychology from Nazareth College.
+Mr. Powless has a Masters in Counseling from Syracuse University and a BS in Psychology from Nazareth College.
+His current PhD researched is about Indigenous imagery in contemporary Major Motion Pictures.
 He resides in Upstate New York with his wife, Michelle Schenandoah-Powless and their 4 children.